bwahyatt/PHYS_449_project/README.md

 ## Dataset format

-Our dataset should have a folder with all the images, and a txt/csv file with these rows:
+Our dataset consists of a folder with all of the raw images (raw_images) and two CSV files:

-- object name (i.e. NGC No.),
-- full classification (look up on ned.ipac site),
-- "binary" classication,
-- "trinary" classification, etc.

-I.e. the authors use multiple numbers of classification outputs.
-Keep the "full" morphology output so we can go back and decide which/how many classifications we want for the other rows
+- ids_and_labels.csv contains the object IDs, the binary classifications, and the full classifications
+- specific_ids_and_labels.csv contains the object IDs, the multiclass classifications, and the full classifications

 ## Project Dependencies